ineedastim/lucasyuan.org/README.md

 Hi!
-This is the code for my website
+This repo contains the code for my website, lucasyuan.org, feel free to check it out!